sy-nguyen-van/Parallel-Computing-in-Julia/README.md

 ```
 mpiexec -n 8 julia Parallel_MPI.jl
 ```
 Note: The -n flag specifies the number of worker processes.
-Note: Requires an MPI installation in your system (e.g., OpenMPI or MPICH).
+Requires an MPI installation in your system (e.g., OpenMPI or MPICH).

 ## 📥 Clone this repository